 Simply leave the full carboy on the floor and place your bottles on a table or a bench above the carboy height.
 I recommend using a milk crate or something similar to hold your bottles upright while filling them.
 Placing a desktop light behind the bottles makes it easier to see those darker bottles to see where the liquid height in the bottle.

-First hook up all necessary hoses – the red taped end will attach to the red taped tube on the bottle filler.
-There is a red line on the bottle filler tube – if you cover the line the wine filling process will be much faster and if you pull back the tubing to keep the red line exposed the filling process will be slower but more controllable, especially for first timers.
+- First hook up all necessary hoses – the red taped end will attach to the red taped tube on the bottle filler.
+There is a red line on the bottle filler tube – if you keep the precision valve closed the wine filling process will be much faster and if you open the vale the filling process will be slower but more controllable, especially for first timers.

 Always use water the first time until you become comfortable using this process